-Currently the Charles Eliot Professor in Practice of Landscape Architecture at Harvard’s Graduate School of Design, Michael teaches landscape design as well as the use of plants as design material, synthesizing a broad range of influences into a comprehensive and balanced curriculum.
-He is a registered landscape architect in more than 25 states and in Canada, and is a Fellow of the American Academy in Rome and the American Society of Landscape Architects.
+As the Charles Eliot Professor in Practice of Landscape Architecture at Harvard’s Graduate School of Design, Michael has influenced countless students and academic colleagues over the years.
+Michael earned a Bachelor of Science in Landscape Architecture from Cornell University’s College of Agriculture and a Master of Fine Arts in Landscape Architecture from the University of Illinois at Urbana-Champaign.
+He is a registered landscape architect in more than 25 states and in Canada, and is a Fellow of the American Academy in Rome as well as the American Society of Landscape Architects.

 Michael was honored with the Smithsonian Institution’s Cooper Hewitt National Design Award in Environmental Design in 2003.
 In 2010, MVVA’s design for Brooklyn Bridge Park was awarded the prestigious Brendan Gill Prize from the Municipal Art Society of New York, presented to the work of art in a given year that best captures the spirit and energy of New York City.
 Michael was also the recipient of the 2010 Arnold W. Brunner Memorial Prize in Architecture from the American Academy of Arts and Letters for contributions to the practice of architecture as an art.
 In 2011, Michael received the ASLA Design Medal.